iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Finite Dimensional Normed Space.md

 2.5-2 in Kreyzig's Textbook.

+**Remark**:

+Closed and bounded doesn't neccessarily mean that the space is compact, this is well illustrated when we are dealing with infinite dimension.

 ---
 ### **Finite Dimensional Spaces Theorems**:

 We list important theorems and cite the places that they are coming from.
+It's in Kryzig's textbook and the info is enclosed in \[\].

-**Thm: Closedness and Completeness [2.4-2]**
+#### **Thm | Closedness and Completeness (2.4-2)**
 > A finite dimensional subspace/space is complete, both at the same time.

 **Proof**: